 - Page numbers are missing.

-- Only one subpoint is included under a heading.
+- Only one subpoint appears under a heading.

-- The heading for a section sets out the principle for organizing the following subpoints, i.e., the upper tier in the structure forms a logical bracket around the subpoints below.
+- Each section heading establishes the organizing principle for the subpoints below it: the upper tier forms a logical frame around the levels beneath.

-- If a chapter contains subpoints, there must be at least two.
+- A chapter with subpoints must contain at least two.

 What makes a good table of contents?

-Your table of contents must be complete, clear, and logically structured: Chapter headings and subchapters relate to each other, a golden thread is visible, and readers can easily navigate through your work.
+Your table of contents must be complete, clear, and logically structured: Chapter headings and subsections relate to each other, a golden thread is visible, and readers can easily navigate through your work.

 How do I divide my table of contents?

-Depending on the length of the paper, dividing it into a maximum of three to four levels ensures clarity.
-Often, two levels are sufficient.
-Warning: Too many subpoints fragment the paper and show that related topics were not grouped sensibly.
+Depending on the length of the paper, dividing it into a maximum of three to four sections ensures clarity.
+Often, two sections are sufficient.
+Warning: Too many subsections fragment the paper and show that related topics were not grouped effectively.

 This article was published in August 2025 and last updated in April 2025.